axibase/atsd-use-cases/workshop/quik-lua.md

 ## Quik Overview

-[Quik](https://arqatech.com/ru/products/quik/terminals/user-applications/quik-workstation/) is a widely used brokerage terminal in Russia.
+[Quik Workstation](https://arqatech.com/ru/products/quik/terminals/user-applications/quik-workstation/) is a brokerage application.
 It allows professional traders to buy and sell stocks, bonds, derivatives, and currencies on the [Moscow Exchange](https://moex.com) through a broker.

-Quik Terminal UI
+Quik UI

 ![](./images/quik_terminal.png)

-The terminal supports two-factor authentication and connects securely to the Quik server installed at the broker.
+The workstation supports two-factor authentication and connects securely to the Quik server installed at the broker.

 The Quik server validates and routes orders to the exchange while also interfacing with the broker's back-end systems.